Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Classic pop-ups and interstitials are pretty aggressive because they can block the web page content.
 If your visitors belong to Gen Z or are even younger, they will leave the website immediately.
 Pop-ups are not recommended for mobile traffic, as they act as a barrier between the website and the user.

-6. Incorrect frequency of popunder ads
+6. Incorrect frequency of Popunders

-The home page isn’t always the best place to place ads.
+Second, the home page isn’t always the best place to place ads.
 For example, if you have a news website, people often quickly leave the home page for other inner pages, ignore the home page content, or go straight to the Latest posts category.

 An example of a scrollmap